Abstract

 Most teams still optimize a single stage metric and call that progress.
 In practice, they then absorb hidden debt: calibration drift, policy conflict, brittle escalation logic, and delayed incident learning.
 The result is a paradox where local automation appears to improve while system-level trust degrades.
 This paper addresses that paradox by turning meta-cognitive monitoring into a controllable production primitive.

-Optimize for searches including 'secure self-improving AI', 'feedback poisoning defense', and 'prompt injection mitigation for agent systems'.
+Typical operator questions this post is trying to answer: Optimize for searches including 'secure self-improving AI', 'feedback poisoning defense', and 'prompt injection mitigation for agent systems'.

 2. Mathematical Framework